revaturelabs/interviewquestions/Python/Python-Datatypes/Tuple.md

  ---

-12.What is the type of follwing code?
+12.What is the type of the following code?

  ```python
 tuple1 = ("andro")